deekshakulal/DSF/README.md

 We will use two Stanford packages:

-Download the stanfordCoreNLP package using the link https://stanfordnlp.github.io/CoreNLP/download.html Download the stanford parsor using https://nlp.stanford.edu/software/stanford-parser-4.2.0.zip
+Download the stanfordCoreNLP package using the link https://stanfordnlp.github.io/CoreNLP/download.html and the stanford parsor using https://nlp.stanford.edu/software/stanford-parser-4.2.0.zip

 Note : Make sure you have java 8 and jdk 8 installed in your system.
+Then give the respective path name for CLASS_NAME and JAVAHOME environment variables (in simplification.py)

 ### Running stanfordcoreNLP server
 Open the command propmpt and run the following command( path_name : path where coreNLP file is downloaded)